Can you Forward things? And I don’t mean email…

 Someone starts, I’m going on a picnic and I’m bringing Apples, what are you bringing?
 The next person says I’m going on your picnic and bringing Apples and Biscuits and the next I’m going on your picnic and I’m bringing Apples, Biscuits, and Clams.
 To play you have to pay attention to what everyone else is saying and be prepared to add to the list alphabetically.

-I critical element is that I’m not looking to prove a point, I’m not looking to ‘win’ or be right.
-I’m looking to contribute and include others.
+A critical element is that you’re not looking to prove a point, not looking to ‘win’ or be right.
+You’re not looking at ‘what’s in this for me?’, or ‘who can I convert to a client?’.
+Nope, you’re just looking to contribute and include others.

 It’s as much about active listening as it is carefully considering how and what you say.